c. Frog's Head - the Arch Rock Climbing

 , all within an easy walk on the GT ledge.
 Approach:

-Most routes are accessed from the trail below the Baby
+Most routes are accessed from the trail next to the rescue cache

 The Uberfall Descent